Bozar/OneMoreLevel/user/doc/ninja.md

 > - Sorry, love.
 My heart has no room for another lady.
 She would slow me down.
 > - If so, let me be the bone of your sword.
 >
 > An ordinary salaryman is now possessed by an ancient and powerful ninja soul.
-Can he kill all the ninjas to revenge for his wife and child in a Naraku Time?
+Can he kill all the ninjas in a Naraku Time to revenge for his wife and child?